miguelemosreverte/CRUD-with-Koa-and-React-Native/README.md

 No child of AppContainer.js had to worry about dispatching an event, or keeping its data consistent with the rest of the app.

+# Restrictions
+No UI feedback was given to the user upon Login or Register.
+Seemed out of scope, but is left as a TODO.

 # Biases
 ##### I enjoy ReduxJS because I prefer _this_